kazuakiyama/sparselab_folked_20190321/_sources/_static/install.rst.txt

   # import sparselab
   from sparselab import imdata, uvdata, imaging

+**(IMPORTANT NOTE; 2018/04/26)**
+Previously, you needed to type autoconf before ./configure command.
+This is no longer necessary.

 **(IMPORTANT NOTE; 2018/01/04)**
 Previously, you needed to add a PYTHONPATH to your Sparselab Directory.
 This is no longer required, because the `make` command will run setup.py and install sparselab into the package list of your Python environment.

 Updating Sparselab
 ------------------